Kristo Das Pal

-Kristo Das Pal CIE (কৃষ্ণদাস পাল; 1838 – 24 July 1884), was an Indian journalist, orator and the editor of the Hindoo Patriot.
-In spite of being born of the Teli or oil-men's caste, which ranks low in the Hindu social hierarchy, he rose to be one of the important persons of his age.
+Kristo Das Pal CIE (কৃষ্ণদাস পাল; 1838 – 24 July 1884), was an Indian journalist, orator and an editor of the Hindoo Patriot.

 Early life

 Son of Ishwar Chandra Pal, he received an English education at the Oriental Seminary and the Hindu Metropolitan College, and at an early age devoted himself to journalism.
 A student of D. L. Richardson, he acquired an admirable proficiency in English.
 In 1861, he was appointed assistant secretary (and afterwards secretary) to the British Indian Association, a board of Bengal landlords, which numbered among its members some of the most cultured men of the day.
 At about the same time he became editor of the Hindu Patriot, originally started in 1853 and conducted with ability and zeal by Harish Chandra Mukherjee until his death in 1861.
 This journal having been transferred by a trust deed to some members of the British Indian Association, it henceforth became to some extent an organ of that body.
 Thus Kristo Das Pal had rare opportunities for proving his abilities and independence during an eventful career of twenty-two years.